sethadam1/essential-mac-apps/README.md

 Essential tools for managing your tasks, notes, passwords, and daily workflow.

 ### [Obsidian](https://obsidian.md/)
 A powerful knowledge management and note-taking app that uses linked markdown files to create a personal knowledge graph.
 Perfect for researchers, writers, and anyone who wants to build connections between their ideas.

+Files are stored *locally* as Markdown, which are standard text files, so they can theoretically last forever.

 ### [FantastiCAL](https://flexibits.com/fantastical)
 An award-winning calendar app that combines beautiful design with powerful features like natural language event creation, multiple calendar support, and seamless integration with your existing calendar services.